 The most popular cosmetic procedures of the pandemic are primarily those which address on the face.
 The American Society of Plastic Surgeons states there are 18 million cosmetic surgeries per year.
 Many believe that plastic surgery became unpopular during the pandemic, but that’s not true.

-Many people have cosmetic procedures during the COVID-19 era after some early hesitation.
+Many people have had cosmetic surgery procedures during the COVID-19 era after some early hesitation.
 The pandemic was actually good for Houston plastic surgery.

 When COVID-19 first broke in the US, there was a drop-off in some plastic surgeries.
 There were lockdowns in effect as well as social distancing, so many healthcare facilities suspended non-elective procedures and most forms of surgical procedure.

-The only plastic surgeries that could be done were essential and reconstructive.
+The only plastic surgeries that could be done were those considered to be essential and reconstructive surgery as well.
 In some areas, some plastic surgery facilities had to close their doors.
 It was a very difficult time for plastic surgery.

 If you think about it, this isn’t surprising.
 If you were thinking about a facelift a few years ago, you could do it during the pandemic when you work from home.
-Your recovery can take place with few people seeing you.
+Your recovery can take place with few people seeing you during your recovery period.
 You also don’t need to take a vacation from work.

 One of the biggest reasons people have gotten plastic surgeries during the pandemic is the ‘Zoom Boom.’
 Millions of Americans have been using Zoom to have daily meetings with their co-workers as they do their jobs.
 They have been seeing themselves on video camera for hours per day and may have noticed things about their faces that they didn’t like.

 For example, a computer camera may show your face’s lines, wrinkles and saggy skin.
 Zoom has been an impetus for those people to have cosmetic procedures, including facelifts and dermal fillers.